-I knew I shouldn’t have broadcast on the internet that we had a buyer – it’s the ultimate jinx!
+I knew I shouldn’t have broadcast that we had a buyer – it’s the ultimate jinx!

 This is the second buyer that has pulled out.
 The first pulled out because she was allergic to rapeseed which the farmer sometimes grows in the adjoining fields.
 The second buyers pulled out because they are divorcing.
 I can make our house look absolutely beautiful but I can’t do anything about those sorts of factors.

 So now we have switched agents and are starting again.
 It is rather depressing though to look at our house with fresh eyes (for the new agent to take photographs) and realise that all the painting and deep cleaning we did last year looks like it never happened.
 We need to do it all again and then MOVE OUT if we are ever to have any hope of selling this place.